gocruncher/jenkins-job-cli/README.md

-#  Runs Jenkins job from the Command Line
+#  Easy way to run Jenkins job from the Command Line
 <meta name="google-site-verification" content="Wl2WZRolJ6omFNTQRguTy0GRQU41taSDq20n4Qgz05c" />

 The utility starts a Jenkins build/job from the Command Line/Terminal.